xctangApp/RaspberryPi_MITAI2_204_2022summer/README.md

-For 2021 SECC Division B project, suggested device to purchase is CanaKit Raspberry Pi 4 4GB Starter PRO Kit which has OS pre-installed in Micro SD in the kit.
+For 2022 MIT AI2 summer Capstone project, suggested device to purchase is CanaKit Raspberry Pi 4 4GB Starter PRO Kit which has OS pre-installed in Micro SD in the kit.

 Below install guide is for Raspberry Pi without OS pre-installed in Micro-SD card.